howbigwillmydanebe

 6.5 to 6.6 is abnormal and rare

-and: 6.6 to 6.9+ is very rare/ too tall for ideal healthy circulation and is considered unexpected and undesired genetic glitch.
+and: 6.6 to 6.9+ is very rare/ too tall for ideal healthy blood circulation and is considered unexpected and undesired genetic glitch.

-Based on the above, I came up with what I called it the Dane VS Human height chart, quoted by and referred to as the Gouda Dane height table by the Great Danes magazine.
-Here is my illustrative - comparative chart:
+Based on the above, I came up with what I called it the Dane VS Human height chart, quoted by and referred to as the

 Dane height Human total height